bbauska/W3Cx-3of5/README.md

 <p align="center">
 <img src="./images/image064.webp?raw=true"
   style="width:65%"
-   alt="Example of generator.
-I entered my name, job, city in a form and a text area next to it shows the corresponding HTML microdata." />
+  title="Example of generator.
+I entered my name, job, city in a form and a
-&nbsp;
+    text area next to it shows the corresponding HTML microdata" alt="Example of generator.
+I entered my name, job, city in a form and a text area next to it shows the corresponding HTML microdata." /> &nbsp;
 <br/>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->